Financial-Times/document-store-api/README.markdown

 ## List GET
 Make a GET request to http://localhost:14180/lists/{uuid} with Content-Type set to application/json.

+## List DELETE
+Make a DELETE request to http://localhost:14180/lists/{uuid} with Content-Type set to application/json.

 ## Adding support for a new resource type
 Currently you need to:
 1. Add a new model class or classes, extending Document
 2. Add new resource endpoints in DocumentResource, for PUT, GET and DELETE.
 Call the helper methods.